01 Apr 2016

 I hope to create more ebook cookbooks with a theme, or particular slant.
 It might be a seasonal approach, or a focus, such as cookie recipes, or muffins and scones.
 There are endless possibilities as I continue developing recipes.

-Just add copy: Our layouts provide space for stories, introductions, and those all-important ingredients and directions.
+- Just add copy: Our layouts provide space for stories, introductions, and those all-important ingredients and directions.
 Paste in your copy and you’re golden.
 Then garnish with photos.
-Remember to run BookSmart’s spell checker.
+Remember to run spell check.

 That’s it, you’re done.
 Give yourself a toast, a pat on the back, and a moment in the sun.
 Congratulations!

 The Economics of ebooks: How rich media ebooks can drive sales.